epccs/RPUno/Hardware/README.md

 # How To Use

-Fully charge the SLA battery that will be used, this step will help prevent frustration caused by waiting for the RPUno to charge it.
+Fully charge the SLA battery that will be used, this step will allow the microcontroller to receive power quickly rather than waiting for the charge controller to charge it to about 13.1V.

-Connect the application electronics (e.g. flow meter, Digital, and Analog) and check the connections.
-Then plug in the battery (which will remain disconnected).
-Next plug in the solar (PV) power, once the PV voltage is enough to enable the charger it will connect to the battery, and start charging (though nothing is visable, and this has caused some frustration).
-When the battery voltage is over 13.1V it will connect to the on board VIN and power-up.
-Buffered power ensures hiccup free operation.
+Connect the application electronics (e.g. flow meter, analog current loops, and whatever the application uses) and check the connections.
+Then connect the battery (which will remain electronically disconnected).
+Next, connect the solar photovoltaic power, once the PV voltage is enough to enable the charger it will electronically connect to the battery, and start charging (though nothing is visible yet, and this has caused some frustration).
+When the battery voltage is over 13.1V it will connect to the on board VIN node and power the microcontroller.
+The buffered power ensures hiccup free operation.

 In some ways, this board is like an Arduino Uno, but many functions are dedicated to the onboard hardware.
 Three digital lines (IO5, IO6, IO7) are connected to the solar charge controller.
 Two more digital lines (IO2, IO9) are used to control power to the SHLD_VIN and current sources.
 Two analog lines (ADC4, ADC5) are dedicated to I2C (and not wired to the analog header).
 While four more analog lines (ADC7, ADC6, ADC3, ADC2) are used to measure the battery PWR voltage, PV_IN voltage, CHRG, and DISCHRG.